-We want you to be knowledgeable about the process that occurs once a complaint with Student Conduct is filed.
-The following describes the investigation process, the hearing and the outcome of the hearing.
-Student Conduct will be available to explain the process as requested.
-The Student Conduct process will be prompt, fair and impartial.
-This means the process will be completed within a reasonable timeframe as designated below and without undue delay.
+We want all participating parties to be knowledgeable about the process that occurs once a complaint is filed with Student Support & Conduct.
+The following describes the investigation process, the hearing, and the outcome of the hearing.
+Student Support & Conduct staff will be available to explain the process as requested.
+The student conduct process will be prompt, fair, and impartial.
+This means that the process will be completed within a reasonable timeframe and without undue delay.
 The process will be conducted in a manner that is consistent with the university's policies and will be transparent to all parties.
-Lastly, the Student Conduct process will be conducted by officials who do not have conflict of interest or bias for or against the complainant or respondent.
+The victim that submits the complaint is referred to as the complainant.
+The alleged individual is referred to as the respondent.
+Lastly, the student conduct process will be conducted by university officials who do not have conflict of interest or bias for the complainant or respondent.